bitst0rm-pub/Formatter/README.md

     "debug": false,

     // Auto open the console panel whenever formatting failed; [type: bool]
-    // This is especially useful when combined with "debug": true, "open_console_on_failure": false,
+    // This is especially useful when combined with "debug": true "open_console_on_failure": false,

     // Display results on the status bar; [type: bool]